 Approximately five years after activation, your Fireboy-Xintex Carbon Monoxide Detector will enter the EOL (End of Life) phase of its existence, beginning at 4 years and 11 months.

 There will be both an audible (intermittent beep once every 30 seconds) and visual (green LED will switch to “off,” red LED “on”) component to this alarm.
 During this initial flagging period, depressing the Test/Silence button on the right side of the detector will silence the alarms for three (3) days at a time.
-This alarm feature is designed to remind the owner that it is time to replace the detector, before its five-year life span expires.
 Once the detector has reached its five-year threshold, the detector will shift to an alarm that cannot be manually silenced.
-At this point, a new Fireboy-Xintex Carbon Monoxide Detector will need to be purchased.
+At this point, a new Fireboy-Xintex CMD5 Carbon Monoxide Alarm will need to be installed.
 According to the American Boat and Yacht Council (ABYC A-24) Standards and Technical Information for Small Craft, a carbon monoxide detector must be installed on all boats with an enclosed accommodation compartment and a gasoline generator set or inboard gasoline propulsion engine.
 Detectors shall be located in the main cabin area and each separate sleeping area to constantly monitor the atmosphere.
 The National Marine Manufacturers Association (NMMA) has also mandated that this be part of their certification process.

-Fireboy-Xintex has two models of Carbon Monoxide Detectors available.
+Fireboy-Xintex had two models of CMD-4M Carbon Monoxide Detectors available.

 Model CMD-4MR-RLY has six wires coming out of the back panel and model CMD-4MR has two wires coming out of the back panel.
-See the photo above for easy identification of your carbon monoxide detector.
+A CMD4 detector is shown above.
 If you would like to locate the age of your Carbon Monoxide Detector, there are manufacture dates and End of Life dates printed on a label attached to the underside of the front cover.
 An additional label may be located on the blue horn on the circuit board.
 See photos below.